hichamelhady/Sankey-diagram/README.md

 ### Paths from major to profession of whitman grads

-whitman graduate students often embrace non-linear paths from their major to their profession.
+Whitman graduate students often embrace non-linear paths from their major to their profession.
 In fact, many students study a subject they love at Whitman and then pursue a career in an entirely different field.
 The sankey diagrams below shows the majors and current professional sector of the last 20 years of Whitman grads.
 [6]
 - Sankey by division :
 <table border="0">